 The Centre is governed by a board of trustees who volunteer their expertise to support the ground force.

-Our paid team includes eight lawyers (including two managers), an advocate (who provides help with Work & Income), a community liaison, an administrator, five receptionist, and a volunteer coordinator.
+Our paid team includes ten lawyers (including two managers), an advocate (who provides help with Work & Income), a community liaison, an administrator, two receptionist, and a volunteer coordinator.

 We attribute the success of the work we do to our dynamic and dedicated team.
 Our team is passionate about making positive change in the lives of those we help.